FBA in Colombia

 Security sector reform

-Both the military and the police in Colombia have been accused of abuse during the civil war, and public mistrust in state security actors is widespread.
-FBA promotes enhanced respect for human rights, gender equality and rule of law within the Colombian security sector, by training and by bringing together state security actors and civil society representatives for dialogue meetings.
+Both the military and the police in Colombia have been accused of abuse during the civil war, and mistrust in state security actors is widespread among some groups of the population.
+FBA promotes enhanced respect for rule of law and gender equality within the Colombian security sector, and strengthened parliamentarian oversight of the sector.
+We offer trainings and we bring together state security actors and civil society representatives in order to create a platform for talks and confidence-building.

 Women, peace and security